Kurviger Explained - User interface and terms (UI)

 Extra curvy route

-With Kurviger Tourer and Tourer+, the Kurviger Premium options, you can display the airline.
+With Kurviger Tourer and Tourer+, the Kurviger Premium options, you can display the beeline.

 Show all curves at once